-In this paper, we extend existing models of these systems to include the above aspects of high performance, superscalarbased multiprocessors.
+In this paper, we extend existing models of these systems to include the above aspects of high performance, superscalar-based multiprocessors.
 We describe the modifications to the latency and waiting time calculations, and in addition, propose modifications to the basic assumptions that have been used in past models.
 We also discuss additional features that we have incorporated into our model in order to increase the flexibility and accuracy of the model.
 We show that the features incorporated and the modeling assumptions used have a great impact on the performance results obtained.

 The rest of this paper is organized as follows.
-We first describe previous MVA models, and then discuss extensions to these models to take into account the effects of superscalar processors and latency reduction techniques.
+In the next section, an overview of basic MVA techniques is provided.
+We then describe previous MVA models, and then discuss extensions to these models to take into account the effects of superscalar processors and latency reduction techniques.
 Next, we use the model to examine the performance impact of modifying system parameters included in the model but not in previous models.
 Then we describe the underlying assumptions and limitations of the model, and conclude and discuss future extensions to our work.